EdrichF/fibonacci-term/README.md

 [Install Docker](https://www.youtube.com/watch?v=aMKUuaga85A&t=48s&ab_channel=ProgrammingKnowledge)

 2. Make sure Python3 is installed.
-You can check if Python3 is installed by runningthe following:
+You can check if Python3 is installed by running the following:

 ```consol
 $ python --version